Run by School of Ocean Sciences

 Clear and concise presentation of the fundamentals and the details of all areas of the module supported by reading prescribed (and other) literature outside the lectures.
 Highly developed ability to critically synthesize the module information and to link with other modules in the programme.

-Gain experience of rocky shore sampling techniques through field work on an Anglesey rocky shore
+Gain knowledge of rocky shore sampling techniques

 Comprehend the physical and biological drivers of marine ecosystems.